-Another 11% of the General Fund budget comes from intergovernmental revenues.
-The largest revenue is the reimbursement from the Commonwealth for a portion of the Juvenile Court's operating cost according to Act 148, which accounts for more than half of the General Fund intergovernmental revenues.
-The remaining intergovernmental revenues are primarily related to the criminal justice and human services systems, and a small amount of other intergovernmental revenues come from a variety of sources including the Philadelphia International Airport, non-profit entities, and miscellaneous federal and state grants.
-The FY2022 budget projects \$28.5 million, which includes an additional \$4.0 million in state funding for the newly established Health Department.
+The second largest intergovernmental revenue is the Commonwealth reimbursement for a portion of the Juvenile Court's operating cost according to Act 148, which accounts for a quarter of intergovernmental revenues.
+The remaining revenues in this category are primarily related to the criminal justice and human services systems, and a small amount of other intergovernmental revenues come from a variety of sources including the Philadelphia International Airport, non-profit entities, and miscellaneous federal and state grants.
+The FY2022 budget projects \$41.5 million, which includes an additional \$4.0 million in state funding for the newly established Health Department.